 The Department of Toxic Substances Control (DTSC) has banned electronic waste from going into the landfill and requires that it be recycled.
-This classification of materials is referred to as e-waste and is generally considered to be items that require a battery or electrical cord to operate, such as televisions, computers, cell phones, telephones, CD and DVD players, radios, electronic tablets, stereo equipment, VCR's, fax machines, printers, handheld video games, etc. E-waste can be recycled in several different ways.
+E-waste includes items that require a battery or electrical cord to operate, such as televisions, computers, cell phones, telephones, CD and DVD players, radios, electronic tablets, stereo equipment, VCR's, fax machines, printers, handheld video games, etc. E-waste can be recycled in several different ways:

-The County-Wide Household Hazardous Waste Program (CoHHWP) accepts e-waste at their drop-off events.
-For more information or to register for an upcoming drop-off event in Santa Clara, call 408-299-7300 or go to www.hhw.org.
+- County-Wide Household Hazardous Waste Program Drop-off Events - call 408-299-7300 or go to www.hhw.org.
 This website also provides a link to a list of businesses located in the City of Santa Clara that recycle e-waste all year.

-The City's residential recycling contractor, Recology, holds two Environmental Day events each year.
-E-wast is accepted at these drop-off events at Recology's offices, located at 650 Martin Avenue in Santa Clara.
+- Recology Environmental Days -drop-off e-waste at Recology's office, located at 650 Martin Avenue in Santa Clara.
 Check Refuse & Recycling Dates to Remember for the next scheduled Environmental Day.
 For more information, call Recology at 408-970-5100 or visit their website.

 If you have any other questions, call the Street Department at 408-615-3080.

 Fluorescent bulbs (compact fluorescent light bulbs or CFL's) and fluorescent tubes cannot be placed in your garbage for disposal.
 CFL's and fluorescent tubes are banned from going into landfills because they contain a significant amount of mercury.
 Here are ways that you can properly recycle your fluorescent tubes and CFL's: